p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**(Not required for tutorial) Build a STAR index for 🌶️SALSA** If you are using a cellranger reference that was not built with STAR-2.5.1b you may want to build a new STAR reference.
+**(Not required for tutorial) Build a STAR index for 🌶️SALSA** To date, all of the cellranger references have been built with STAR-2.5.1b .
+However, if you are using a different reference you may want to build a new STAR index.
 The command below will build a new index in rna_ref/salsa_star so it doesn't overwrite the existing reference in rna_ref/star.
 You will then need to update the step6_wasp.sh command with --stargenome rna_ref/salsa_star .
 Alternatively, download the version of STAR that matches your existing cellranger reference and link the executable to /usr/bin/STAR .
 The second approach will be much faster.
 ```
 # runtime ~35min
 # STAR \